Training the Machines: An Introduction To Types of Machine Learning

 • Share personal moments and experiences at the beginning of calls to create a sense of connection.

-At Valence, we’ve piloted:
+At Kopius, we’ve piloted:

 • Monthly happy hours and coffee hours